LogLauncher/loglauncher.github.io/index.md

 <br>

 <a href="details/ShipIT.html">![ShipIT!](banners/ShipIT.png)</a>
-Ship IT! is the game that my team and I made during our Game Projects course at DAE.
+Ship IT! is the game that my team and I made during a Project at University.
 This is couch co-op game where, up to 4, brave delivery robots face hardship and perils to get their cargo to their destination.
 During their journey, they will be assailed by wandering robots trying to plunder their goods and gusts of winds threatening to throw them, or worse, their goods overboard.
 For this project, I programmed the enemy robots AI, handled part of the animation implementation, created an object outline shader as well as tweaking gameplay elements and bug fixing.

 [More details...](details/ShipIT.html)